spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 127.0.0.1      : ok=5   changed=2   unreachable=0   failed=0   skipped=0   rescued=0   ignored=0
 ```
 This playbook contains two main tasks: Gather EC2 facts and terminate the EC2 instance(s).
-Gather facts task use _ec2_instance_facts_ module to colect information based on filter - Tag/Key/Value - Tag/Name/ef-2node-awsec2-app.
-Results are colected under veriable _ec2_ and displayed via debug module.
+Gather facts task use _ec2_instance_facts_ module to collect information based on filter - Tag/Key/Value - Tag/Name/ef-2node-awsec2-app.
+Results are collected under variable _ec2_ and displayed via debug module.
-Next task with _ec2_ module, based on ID's in veriable _ec2.instances_ will set instance(s) state to absent (terminate it).
+Next task with _ec2_ module, based on ID's in variable _ec2.instances_ will set instance(s) state to absent (terminate it).

 <a name="EC2-instance-additional-scripts"></a>

 ## EC2 instance - Additional scripts.

-One of the plays in Ansible playbook will start, validate and stop nodes automaticly displaying tasks results on the console.
+One of the plays in Ansible playbook will start, validate and stop nodes automatically displaying tasks results on the console.
 The instance(s) will not be terminated and the docker image will remain in place on the instance(s).
-During the executuion of _mvn install_ command build proces based on filtering module will create a custom bash scripts from predefined templates.
+During the execution of _mvn install_ command build process based on filtering module will create a custom bash scripts from predefined templates.
 Below lines from application _pom.xml_ file.
 ```xml
 ...
         <resources>